panichelpdesk/panichd/README.md

 * We have included all required asset files in the package structure because we want it to be usable in our LAN even without working internet connection (think about IT corporate support)

 #### Translations
-This package is multilingual.
-Current full covered languages are Catalan, English and Brazillian Portuguese.
-The following are other translations that come from Ticketit and are'nt up to date.
-A helping hand on any of them will be very welcome:
-* Armenian
-* Deutsch
-* Farsi
-* French
-* Hungarian
-* Italian
-* Russian
-* Spanish
+This package comes with Catalan, English and Brazillian Portuguese language files.
+For any of them you don't need to do anything: PanicHD will get your Laravel configuration.

+You may also you may create your own language files.
+There are some outdated language files that come from Ticketit and can be a good starting point.
+We encourage you to make your own language files and publish them to share with other speakers.

 #### A ticket step by step example
 1. A user registers a new ticket for a specific issue